by Elizabeth Drudge

 Singing together as a family has been a great joy to us.
 While they were still school boys, we began singing together as a family, for elderly folks, for sick friends, and Church related events.
 The boys went with us when John was teaching Singing School classes, and as they grew older, they began to help John with the instruction.
 We have sung at weddings, funerals, jails, hospitals, and Senior Citizen's homes.

 We are members of a plain Mennonite Church, and through singing, we have had opportunities to share God's Word in song to those in other denominations, sometimes in unusual circumstances.

-In 1989 we made our first cassette recording of the songs in “Echoes Of Triumph #1” Since then, we have made recordings of each of the Echoes Of Triumph song books.
+In 1989 we made our first cassette recording of the songs in “Echoes of Triumph #1” Since then, we have made recordings of many of the Echoes of Triumph song books.